budRich/vivaldi-ricing/reddit/README.md

 The *easiest* way to achieve that is to install these two external **userscripts**:
 [reddit old school] - this will redirect any visits to nu-reddit to old.reddit.com, and includes a couple of enhancements (page will scroll to the latest expanded item, and such).
 It *just werks™*.

-[reddit toggle custom css] lets you toggle between the default css and subreddit specific css from the (grease|tamper|violent)-monkey menu. (selection is remebered across sessions).
+[reddit toggle custom css] lets you toggle between the default CSS and subreddit specific CSS from the (grease|tamper|violent)-monkey menu. (selection is remembered across sessions).
-However the default is to show subreddit specific css, but the can be inversed by changing the line:
+However the default is to show subreddit specific css, but that can be inversed by changing the line:
 `const DISABLE_CSS = false`
 to
 `const DISABLE_CSS = true`